rhezab/rhezab-notes/etc/quotes.rst

 **Frank O'Hara, 'Having a Coke With You'**

-    And what good does all the research the Impressionists do them when they never got the right person to stand near the tree when the sun sank or for that matter Marino Marini when he didn't pick the rider as carefully as the horse it seems they were all cheated of some marvelous experience which is not going to go wasted on me which is why I am telling you about it
+    ... and what good does all the research the Impressionists do them when they never got the right person to stand near the tree when the sun sank or for that matter Marino Marini when he didn't pick the rider as carefully as the horse it seems they were all cheated of some marvelous experience which is not going to go wasted on me which is why I am telling you about it

 **Richard Feynman, 'Feynman's Rainbow'**